Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/04_Software-Development-Practices.md

 ### Learning Activities

-- **Discussion Activity** (60 mins): In groups of 3, learners should use the information given in the associated resources to identify the following:
+- **Review Activity** (60 mins): In groups of 3, learners should use the information given in the associated resources to identify the following:
-    - Three services or platforms that help to facilitate control in research software projects (using information from Resources 1, 2).
+    - Three services or platforms that help to facilitate version control in research software projects (Resources 1, 2).
-    - Five types of commonly used software testing, and one or two lines about what each of them are testing, briefly (using Resources 3, 4).
+    - Five types of commonly used software testing tools/frameworks, and one or two lines about what each of them are testing (Resources 3, 4).
-    - Seven kinds of tools used for code documentation, and their respective pros and cons (from Resource 5).
+    - Seven kinds of tools used for code documentation, and their respective pros and cons (Resource 5).
-    - Learners can exchange findings with others in their breakout groups, compiling the found resources and tools together in one collaborative document (where all the breakout groups will put their findings together).
+    - Learners collaborate in their breakout groups, compiling the found resources and tools together in one collaborative document (where all the breakout groups will put their findings together).

 ### Materials to Prepare

-- A collaborative document per breakout group (Google docs, HackMD, etc) for the groups to jointly work together on identifying resources and tools.
+- A collaborative document (with sections or separate pages per breakout group) for the groups to jointly work together on identifying resources and tools.
+HackMD, GoogleDocs or other similar tools can be used to facilitate this exercise.

 ### Instructor Notes

 **Discussion:**

 - The goal is for the learner to learn to navigate different sources to find information about the concepts &ndash; version control, software testing, documentation &ndash; and relevant tools and concepts.
-A basic understanding and familiarity with concepts is what this session aims for.
-More in depth information and activities specific to each concept can be found in the Netherlands eScience Center training (Resource 6&ndash;8).
+This session aims to build a basic understanding and familiarity with these concepts.
+More in-depth information and activities specific to each concept can be found in the Netherlands eScience Center training (Resource 6&ndash;8).
-- A second goal is also to familiarise learners with resources such as The Turing Way, Software Carpentry, Code Refinery websites, which provide information and links to useful tools and resources.
-The instructor can supplement these with other such resources and add to or adapt the activity accordingly.
+- A second goal is to familiarise learners with resources such as The Turing Way, Software Carpentry, Code Refinery websites, which provide information and links to useful tools and resources.
+The instructor can supplement these with other relevant resources if they wish and add to or adapt the activity accordingly.

 ### Resources